FrancescoAA1/AESBenchmark/README.md

 	This command executes:

 	- Correctness tests
-- File encryption/decryption - Tests with real file I/O
-- Performance benchmarks and micro-benchmarks
+	- Performance benchmarks and micro-benchmarks on all AES implementations
+	- File encryption/decryption
 	- Statistical analysis and performance comparison charts

 # Running the Test Cases

-Interpreting Results
-Output Files Generated
+Output Files Generated respectively in the \benchmark and \file folders.